Pound tumbles as recession fears grow after UK economy shrinks

-Pound tumbles as recession fears grow after UK economy shrinks 0.3% in April
+Pound tumbles as recession fears grow after UK economy shrinks by 0.3% in April

 The pound fell against the dollar and UK stock markets tumbled on Monday after gloomy figures showed the country was edging closer to a recession.